JoaoLucindo/Bookings/README.md

 # Microsoft Bookings
-### Power Shell script to book all Microsoft Bookings in a given day.
+### Power Shell script to book all Microsoft Bookings and staff available in a office 365 tenant on a given day.

 I've created this powershell script using the Microsoft Graph PowerShell SDK, please read this [doc](https://docs.microsoft.com/en-us/graph/powershell/installation) for more details.